HYF-Class21/agile-development-group2-all-about-trees/planning/development-strategy.md

 ## Sidebar

-> "As a user of the website, I should be able to search for what I need on the
+> "As a college student, I should be able to search for what I need on the
 > website and have access to various resources."

 - [ ] _there is a sidebar in the main section with a search bar and links for